 D&D e Pathfinder: British originals without too many problems

 As a player of Pathfinder, Paizo has always given me many satisfactions, including many trans or non-binary people among the pngs and iconic characters proposed.
-An example is the Shaman Shardra, transsexual woman, or the Ninja Reiko, genderfluid / genderqueer which uses feminine pronouns.
+An example is the Shaman Shandra, transsexual woman, or the Ninja Reiko, genderfluid / genderqueer which uses feminine pronouns.
 Even the lord empire Arsheafor example, he is an androgynous being, neither man nor woman.

-In Star Finder it has gone even further, including many "alien" Races that have more than two biological sexes, such as Shirren.
+In Star Finder it has gone even further, including many "alien" Races that have more than two biological sexes, such as shirren.
 In other cases, there are Races that have no biological sex and can choose to identify themselves in a specific gender, or in any gender.
 This is the case of the Androids, which therefore would sometimes be considered as an agender.

 More recently, the fifth edition of Dungeons & Dragons opened to many non-binary PNGs.
 Certainly, the introduction of the possibility caused a sensation for some elves devoted to divinity Corellon Larethian, to change gender later in the day.